 Here is how it works:

 We own a large number of prefixes.
 These prefixes belong to us and each one allows us to generate 100,000 UPC and EAN barcodes.
-We first take out all of the numbers that we have previously used so that the barcodes we sell you are pristine….not duplicated or previously used.
+Although these prefixes may be under other trade names that are under our care and control, the individual UPCs and EANs that we sell have never been used.
+We guarantee that these numbers are pristine….not duplicated or previously used.

 Three Very Important Things!